toejough/plugger/README.md

 )
 ```

-## Loading A Plugin
+## Loading a Plugin

-A single plugin gets loaded via the `get_best_plugin_for` function, which identifies and loads the best plugin on the system which implements the given base class.
+A single plugin gets loaded via the `load_best_plugin_for` function, which identifies and loads the best plugin on the system which implements the given base class.

 ```python
 # "app" package